cryotd/lbox-share-my-lobby-scripts/README.md

 # LMAOBOX Premium: Share My Lobby Scripts
 A collection of snippets for interacting with the lobby sharing backend of LMAOBOX Premium, a video game cheat for team fortress 2.
-Here is an experimental tracker making use of these snippets: https://drof.space/tf2-lmaobox-tracker/

 The two python files allow you to register with the party sharing service.
 You first need to construct a hex string based on a couple input parameters.